Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Yeast Ear Infections

 Note: Zymox Otic may also be effective against annoying ear mites.

 About Zymox Otic for Dogs

-The product is available in two distinct formulations: Zymox Otic with Hydrocrotisone and Zymox Otic without Hydrocortisone.
-Hydrocortisone is a strong anti-inflammatory product that may be helpful in many cases of annoying ear infections where there is itching, swelling and inflammation.
-The product contains three powerful enzymes that are naturally found in milk: lactoperoxidase, lysozyme and lactoferrin.
+The product is available in two distinct formulations: Zymox Otic with Hydrocortisone and Zymox Otic without Hydrocortisone.
+Hydrocortisone is a strong anti-inflammatory product that may be helpful in many cases of annoying ear infections where there is itching, swelling, and inflammation.
+The product contains three powerful enzymes that are naturally found in milk: lactoperoxidase, lysozyme, and lactoferrin.
 These products together create a very strong anti-microbial effect.

-Dogs affected by acute ear infections usually will benefit from a seven day application, whereas dogs affected by chronic ear infections benefit from the 14 day application.
-The solution is easily instilled into the affected ear canal allowing it to fill up with the product.
+Dogs affected by acute ear infections usually will benefit from a seven-day application, whereas dogs affected by chronic ear infections benefit from the 14-day application.
+The solution is easily instilled into the affected ear canal, allowing it to fill up with the product.
 The dog's ear is then immediately massaged allowing the ear to absorb the product.
-Only once the dog's ear has been massaged the dog should allowed to shake its ears to get rid of the excess product.
+Only once the dog's ear has been massaged should the dog be allowed to shake its ears to get rid of the excess product.